Renovare10/Kingslayer-Holdout/AI_CONTEXT.md

 ## Current State
 - Player at world (500, 500), animated with 20 frames (`survivor-idle_handgun_0.png` to `_19.png`), rotates to mouse, moves with WASD (speed 200), shoots bullets on click (speed 4000, cooldown 0.2s).
 - Zombies spawn every 2s, 800 units from player in a random direction, move toward player (speed 100), use `zombie.png` loaded from `assets/Zombie/zombie.png`.
-- Bullets are 14x3 black rectangles, move at 4000 pixels/sec toward mouse, despawn after 5000ms.
+- Bullets are 14x3 black rectangles, move at 4000 pixels/sec toward mouse, despawn after 5000ms, and destroy zombies on collision within a 120-unit radius.
 - Static red box at (600, 600), 50x50, rendered directly in `MainScene` (not ECS).
 - Camera follows player, full-screen with background `#E7C8A2`, zoom 0.4.
 - Systems (`RenderSystem`, `RotateToMouseSystem`, `PlayerMovementSystem`, `ZombieSystem`, `PlayerShootingSystem`, `BulletSystem`) accept scene parameter and use `ecs.queryManager`.